Alhammoud/gatsby-blog/src/pages/2018-12-31/index.md

 So after a month of testing whether people liked the idea, I set off to build [OnlineOrNot](https://onlineornot.com) using my side-project template I had developed back in August.
 I had quite ambitiously wanted to launch my beta by December 1, however when you're working on a product after work and on weekends, occasionally life gets in the way.
 I have still not yet officially "launched" the product, I'm still actively recruiting my first ten customers to help beta test the tool.

-It being December 31 today, I'd say OnlineOrNot is very close to a public launch - it's embarassingly under-featured, but still executes on its core-value proposition of automating GraphQL testing & uptime monitoring.
+It being December 31 today, I'd say OnlineOrNot is very close to a public launch - it's embarrassingly under-featured, but still executes on its core-value proposition of automating GraphQL testing & uptime monitoring.

 Since October 1 the marketing site has received 557 sessions from 491 users (roughly 4x each of my previous side-projects in a comparable period of time).